Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/05-scaling.md

 {{< /note >}}

-Let's vertically scale our application by requesting more CPU and memory resources to be allocated for our application container in the "on-disk" configuration for our application.
+Let's vertically scale the running application by requesting more CPU and memory resources to be allocated for our application container.
 ```execute
 tanzu app scale inclusion --cpu=400m --memory=678Mi -y
 ```